neuralpain/PowerCMD/README.md

 Essentially, there are two separate cache files which are then combined into a single script.

-For release packages, you will use the `-s` switch and `-s -a` to compress the release.
-If compression is enabled, then both a `complete_release` and a `lightweight_release` will be created.
-The `zip` package is required for compression.
+For release packages, you will use the `-s` switch or `-s -a` to archive the release.
+If archiving is enabled, then both a `complete_release` and a `lightweight_release` will be created.
+The `zip` package is required for archiving.

 > [!NOTE]
-> - `complete_release` should contain all the files that the script needs to run and function correctly, not integrated with the script itself by ASCII methods i.e. [Compressed2Text](https://github.com/AveYo/Compressed2TXT).
+> - `complete_release` should contain all the files that the script needs to run and function correctly, not integrated with the script itself by ASCII methods i.e. [Compressed2Text](https://github.com/AveYo/Compressed2TXT)
-> - `lightweight_release` should only contain files that the user is unable to download or access on their own.
+> - `lightweight_release` should only contain files that the user is unable to download or access on their own

 If you are testing iterations of your script, you can use the `-t` switch to create a test in the `/build` folder.
 Optionally, you are able to add a note within the file name by typing a description like this: `-t testing bug fix`.
 Each test is created with a unique build number.